Regular Talks

 Follows a commit-by-commit learning approach, where each commit is a self-sufficient functioning entity.
 The complexity increases with each commit.
 This enables learners to grasp differences between frameworks and languages and empowers them to contribute to the project by introducing more intricate concepts, explanations, and documentation.

-by Petro Vashchuk Finland
+Petro Vashchuk

 Not everything (well, hardly anything) needs Kubernetes and a fully automated CI pipeline.
 Sometimes it's enough to use well-established & boring techonlogy to get your code to production.